hweikel/travelog/content/posts/2022-03-22/index.md

 ![](/posts/2022-03-22/jura9.JPG)
 ![](/posts/2022-03-22/jura10.JPG)

-Soon, however, the spine ended abruptly, and we were faced with shear drops on all sides, carpeted with thick leaves and scattered rocks.
+Soon, however, the spine ended abruptly, and we were faced with sheer drops on all sides, carpeted with thick leaves and scattered rocks.
 Below, we could see the path and the river.

 ![](/posts/2022-03-22/jura10a.JPG)